martamatosas/Breast-Tumor-Diagnosis/README.md

 # Group-2
-Group 2 Data Mining Final Project
+Group 2 Data Mining Final Project repository.
-1- Folder project code and dataset: contains all the Python files, the dataset and the accompanyting paper 2- Folder GUI:
+Please read information and instructions egarding the files included in this repository.
+Dataset: beast-cancer-wisconsin-data zip file Accompanying paper from the University of Wisconsin: